Fernando-Canales/Thesis_chidisima/README.md

 The thesis template presented in here can be used, modified and/or shared freely without my permission.
 I have been compiled all the .tex files in the Linux Terminal of Ubuntu 20.04 LTS.
-This template is strongly based on the tesis_chidisima thesis template by Dr.Oscar Barragán, that can be consulted in its github repository [here](https://github.com/oscaribv/thesis_chida)
+This template is strongly based on the _tesis_chida_ template by Dr.Oscar Barragán, that can be consulted in its github repository [here](https://github.com/oscaribv/thesis_chida)

 ## Contents